NatiBytes/Crash-Courses/Docker-Basics/React-Docker/README.md

+# How to build the docker image

+- `docker build -t react-docker .` Note: the dot at the end indicated you are running this from the same dir as the docker

+# How to run Docker the image in Docker Container

+Note the port needs to be expose to our:
+- Host machine
+- And Vite because we are using Vite in out app

+1. Update package.json
+  - From -> "dev": "vite",
+  - To ->     "dev": "vite --host",

+2. Then:
+  - `docker run -p 5173:5173 react-docker`
+  - With "5173:5173" we are mapping the container port to the port on our host machine

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.